-All students and employees are encouraged to report sexual harassment to the School.
-Upon receiving a report of sexual harassment in an education program or activity, the Title IX Coordinators will contact the complainant (the individual alleged to be the victim of conduct that could constitute sexual harassment) to discuss the availability of supportive measures and explain the process for filing a formal complaint of sexual harassment.
+All students and employees are encouraged to report sex-based discrimination or sexual harassment to the School.
+Upon receiving a report of sex-based discrimination or sexual harassment in an education program or activity, the Title IX Coordinators will contact the complainant (the individual alleged to be the victim of conduct that could constitute sex-based discrimination or sexual harassment) to discuss the availability of supportive measures and explain the process for filing a formal complaint of sex-based discrimination or sexual harassment.

-Dorado Academy also reserves the right to remove a respondent (the alleged perpetrator of conduct that could constitute sexual harassment) from its education program or activity on an emergency basis, subject to the requirements of Title IX and its regulations.
+Dorado Academy also reserves the right to remove a respondent (the alleged perpetrator of conduct that could constitute sex-based discrimination or sexual harassment) from its education program or activity on an emergency basis, subject to the requirements of Title IX and its regulations.